 A smooth transition to Net Zero requires a strategic plan

 The IPCC doesn’t have to convince me that climatic conditions are going to get worse.
-As I write from the Blue Mountains Australia the down pour of rain, like I have never seen before, continues.
+As I write from the Blue Mountains in Australia the downpour of rain, like I have never seen before, continues.
 Forty kilometres away at the bottom of the mountains, record levels of flooding are happening right now.
 Paradoxically, it was only 2 years ago we faced the horror of widespread bushfires, brought on by an extended drought.

 So as climate change impacts become more pervasive, what impact will this have on carbon climate risk in the commercial world?